 Supporting undergraduates, graduates, interns and young faculty members and researchers;

-Recruiting foreign students to study in Russian Universities, including joint (double degree) programs with international Universities;
+Recruiting foreign students to study at Russian universities, including joint (double degree) programs with international universities;

 Fundamental and applied scientific research in collaboration with Russian and international organizations.

 The main goals of the Russian Academic Excellence Project are:

 Development and implementation of measures aimed at creating long-term competitive advantages for the universities;

 Internationalization in all spheres, development of infrastructure to recruit the best scientists, faculty, managers and students;